Shah Jahan | Mumtaz Mahal | Water Gadgets | Taj Mahotsav | Garden | Mosque | Story | Facts | Complex | Calligraphy | Legends and Myths | Day at Taj

 The Agra Fort Railway Station (AF)

-The Agra Fort (AF) Railway Station, near the Agra Fort, is rarely operated by the interstate express trains.
-The station serves trains toward the east - Kanpur, Gorakhpur, Kolkata and some of these trains make a quick stop at Agra Cantonment Railway Station.
+The Agra Fort (AF) Railway Station is sited close to the Agra Fort, but is rarely operational and is sporadically used by the interstate trains as well.
+The station serves trains traveling towards the east - Kanpur, Kolkata, Gorakhpur.
+A few of these trains do stop for a couple of minutes only at the Agra Cantonment Railway Station as well.

 The Raja Ki Mandi Railway Station (RKM)